ltruncel/Bertelsmann_60daysofudacity/README.md

 - Formula Tool: This tool is similar to the formulas you would use in a spreadsheet application.
 You can learn more about how this tool is used in Alteryx [here](https://help.alteryx.com/11.0/Reference/Functions.htm). <br>

+## Day 17 - 12.27.20

+:cherry_blossom: I began by learning a few ways to fix erros in Alteryx.
+One of the tools to use is the **Select Tool**, which allows you to inspect the data type and fix any potential errors. <br>

+:cherry_blossom: